 When I look back at the year 2021, flying was amazing; for other reasons, personal and globally it was a rather gloomy year.
 The ongoing Coronavirus Pandemic meant for the best part of 2021 restrictions played a part in what was possible in terms of completing the Instrument Rating and utilising the rating internationally.
 The first part of the year was lockdown, from Spring until mid-Summer I completed the training at Stapleford in some of the most convective weather I’ve ever flown in.

-The later part of Summer into Autumn I took the aircraft on a little tour of the UK using my newfound freedom.
-With some IFR experience under my belt and being fresh, a few canceled plans made way for a short weekend in Germany.
+In the later part of Summer into Autumn I took the aircraft on a little tour of the UK using my newfound freedom.
+With some IFR experience under my belt and being fresh, a few cancelled plans made way for a short weekend in Germany.
 As we headed into the colder months of the year, the icing level dropped and so did the number of flights that I flew.
 Further restrictions across Europe meant some international trips had to be postponed till next year.

-Due to Coronavirus and the impending lockdown of early 2021, not much flying if any took place in the first few months.
+Due to the Coronavirus and the impending lockdown of early 2021, not much flying if any took place in the first few months.
 Despite moving into the second year of living with the coronavirus pandemic, optimism was in the air as the vaccine was rolled out.

 As we progressed through the warmer months of the year, the COVID restrictions that were in place on our lives were slowly retracted.
 On the 2nd March 2021, the UK Gov announced that flight training could take place from the 12th of April 2021 – however, there were restrictions in that you had to wear masks when sharing the cockpit, which in the damp and cold months is very difficult if you wear spectacles.

-This meant when I started my Instrument Rating, I was in a fatigue mode, with my skill set severely hampered due to the lack of currency.
+This meant when I started my Instrument Rating, I was in fatigue mode, with my skill set severely hampered due to the lack of currency.
 For the best part of my training, there were no issues with COVID restrictions, however, instructor availability and airport closures due to the drop in traffic demand and ATC regulations regarding rest breaks meant this was proving extremely difficult.

 By the Summer I was double-vaccinated which meant I could travel to Europe, however, there were many restrictions and hoops to jump through, and as the year progressed most countries in Europe went in and out of severe restrictions, thus preventing much if any international trips.